ANG3L0/notes-bloggo/docs/travel journal/asia 2023/japan.md

 Your browser does not support the HTML5 video tag.
 </video>

 After this wonderful dinner, I proposed in one of the most ridiculously epic ways.
 It's been about 4.5 months in the making and I want to do it justice when I write about it.
-For now, feel free to ask me about it.
-Will update this in gory detail later on.
+So here's a section [dedicated to that](../the_proposal).

 She said yes, by the way.